Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 1 - ChatBot Question and Answer System

-Users should have the ability to ask the chatbot questions related to bioinformatics for adequate responces.
+Users should have the ability to ask the chatbot questions related to bioinformatics for adequate responses.

-1. The user clicks on the weblink and is brought to our website's front page.
+1. The user clicks on the web link to access our front page.
 2. A question is inputted into the chatbox.
 3. The chatbot processes the question to understand how to answer.
 4. The chatbot determines the answer by the following criteria:

-    - If the answer is found from the documentation:
+    - If the answer is found in the documentation:
         - A tutorial will pop up with the method of choice for the user to use for his or her Bioinformatics Research.

     - If the answer is not found in the documentation: